rrskybox/CalibrationFrameFactory/README.md

 multiple dark exposure times.
 This utility fixes that by doing the configuration automatically, producing Image Calibration Groups that adhere to a specified naming convention.

-When imaging, the user canselect the desired reduction group either manually in the Camera “Take Photo” window or programmatically using the ccdsoftCamera.ReductionGroupName method
+When imaging, the user can select the desired reduction group either manually in the Camera “Take Photo” window or programmatically using the ccdsoftCamera.ReductionGroupName method.